ibaroumas/create_random_text_files/README.md

 **Except the main part of the script, three helpful fuctions where created:**

  1. RandomString(): Used to name the directories/files.
-In the script we have a global array, containing all numbers, capital and lower-case letters of the english alphabet.
+In the script we have a global array, containing all digits, capital and lower-case letters of the english alphabet.
 So this function, randomly picks a size for the name, and then randomly picks this many values from the global array for the actual name of file.
  2. RandomData(): Created a random string of size between 1kb and 128kb, again, using random values from the array descripted above.
  3. Files_in_Directories(): This is a recursive function that in a round-robin manner distributes files in the sub-directories of a folder provided.